 Multidisciplinary Team for Comprehensive Care

-Seattle Children’s ranks in the top 20 for all specialty programs rated by U.S. News & World Report in 2017.
-Only 6 U.S. hospitals do.
-We are ranked #1 in the Northwest in 2017.
+Seattle Children’s ranks in the top 20 for all 10 specialty programs rated by U.S. News & World Report in 2019.
+We are the top-ranked pediatric hospital in the Northwest.

 Our surgeons work with all the specialists your child may need.
 This includes teams in:

 - Our world-class robotics program